-Annecy – the ‘Venice of the Alps‘, is one of France’s most charming towns found in a picture-perfect setting.
-The charming old town with its Piedmontese-styled houses lies on the shores of Lake Annecy which is surrounded by the Alps.
-Below is our selection of 10 things to see in the old town…
+Here is our selection of 10 Things to see in Annecy, the ‘Venice of the Alps‘.
+This is one of France’s most charming towns found in a picture-perfect setting.
+The charming old town of Annecy with its Piedmontese-styled houses lies on the shores of Lake Annecy which is surrounded by the Alps.

 The mighty fortress overlooks the roofs of the old town of Annecy.
 It belonged to a junior branch of the House of Savoie, the lords of Geneva.
 Built from the 12th to the 16th centuries, it now houses the museum of regional art.